-Powdery mildew thrives in stagnant, low-light conditions at about 70 degrees Fahrenheit, so it makes sense that this would be a risk for indoor plants!
+Powdery mildew on a fiddle leaf fig thrives in stagnant, low-light conditions at about 70 degrees Fahrenheit, so it makes sense that this would be a risk for indoor plants!
 Here are our top tips to keep powdery mildew at bay.

 #1: Airflow is your best friend.

-The best way to prevent this disease is to keep up airflow around your plants.
+The best way to prevent mildew on a fiddle leaf fig is to keep up airflow around your plants.
 Don’t overcrowd your plants, even though the super-lush jungle look is so much fun!
 Leave some doors open in your home if possible, open a window when the temperature is moderate, and try turning on a fan (but don’t aim it right at your fiddle leaf fig; they hate drafts!).

-Powdery mildew tends to show up in low-light conditions, so make sure your fiddle leaf fig is getting plenty of bright, yet indirect light from a window or grow lights like these.
+Powdery mildew on a fiddle leaf fig tends to show up in low-light conditions, so make sure your fiddle leaf fig is getting plenty of bright, yet indirect light from a window or grow lights like these.
 This will also keep your tree green and promote growth!